Ty-Sir/OpenMint/README.md

 A royalty is a certain percentage of the sale price that is automatically held in an escrow contract and sits securely until withdrawn by the original creator when the sale is successful.
 It is set during the creation process and cannot be changed due to the nature of a blockchain.
 At OpenMint we have a minimum of 1% and maximum of 50% able to be set.

 ### Likes & Shares
-Just like (haha) any other social media platform, OpenMint allows authenticated users to like a certain ERC-721 token.
+Just like other social media platforms, OpenMint allows authenticated users to like a certain ERC-721 token.
 These tokens and user profiles can be shared via a Tweet, a Facebook post, or an email.

 ### Encouragements
 If a token is not on sale, but a user would like it to be, a bell button can be clicked and count is incremented which alerts the owner that a certain number of people would like that artwork put for sale.
 Once put on sale this encouragement count is reset.